 *Please note that filters will NOT be applied retroactively to your Upcoming articles.
 The filters will go into effect upon adding.

-We recommend adding filters to the more general, high producing sources.
-It is rare to need filters on your own sources such as your website, Twitter, etc.
+We recommend adding filters and especially encourage you to add filters to the more general, high producing sources.
+It is rare to need filters on your own sources such as your website, Facebook, etc.